 But the response was completely inadequate and offered no proper review of Mulrunji’s condition or call for medical attention.”
 (See page 26 of “Finding of Inquest”).

-Yet the DPP says that her investigation is based on the evidence.
+Yet the DPP says that her investigation is not based on the evidence.
 She implies that an aboriginal witness was unreliable.
 However the DPP makes no mention of the way in which Snr Sgt Hurley changed his testimony when a second autopsy suggested that his earlier version(s) were not plausible.

 In fact no proper police investigations were made because of personal friendship between Hurley and the investigating police from Townsville CIB.
 No proper evidence was collected and aboriginal statements were ignored.